JFabianMM/Chat_Project_Minikube/README.txt

 # in minikube.

 # ------------------------------------
-# Enter to folder Authorization-microservice
+# Enter to folder microserviceAuthorization
-cd Microservice-BackEnd
+cd microserviceAuthorization

-# Create the backend2 image
+# Create the microservice authorization image
-docker build -t authorization290:1 .
+docker build -t authorization102:1 .

 # push the image to a repository, if is dockerhub, then:
-docker tag authorization290:1 fabianmm34/chatapp:authorization290
+docker tag authorization102:1 fabianmm34/chatapp:authorization102
-docker push fabianmm34/chatapp:authorization290
+docker push fabianmm34/chatapp:authorization102
-# if is AWS ECR, then
-create the repository on ECR called authorization2 docker tag authorization2:1 121503602521.dkr.ecr.us-east-2.amazonaws.com/authorization2:1 docker push 121503602521.dkr.ecr.us-east-2.amazonaws.com/authorization2:1
+# change the containers image in autorization.yaml file

 # ------------------------------------
-# Enter to folder BackEnd-microservice
+# Enter to folder microserviceBackend
-cd Microservice-BackEnd
+cd microserviceBackend

-# Create the backend2 image
+# Create the microservice backend image
-docker build -t backend2:1 .
+docker build -t backend102:1 .

 # push the image to a repository, if is dockerhub, then:
-docker tag backend2:1 fabianmm34/chatapp:backend2
+docker tag backend102:1 fabianmm34/chatapp:backend102
-docker push fabianmm34/chatapp:backend2
+docker push fabianmm34/chatapp:backend102
-# if is AWS ECR, then
-create the repository on ECR called backend2 docker tag backend2:1 121503602521.dkr.ecr.us-east-2.amazonaws.com/backend2:1 docker push 121503602521.dkr.ecr.us-east-2.amazonaws.com/backend2:1
+# change the containers image in backend.yaml file

 # ------------------------------------
-# Enter to folder UI-microservice-back
+# Enter to folder microserviceGraphql
-cd UI-microservice-back
+cd microserviceGraphql

-# Create the graphql26 image
+# Create the microservice graphql image
-docker build -t graphql2:1 .
+docker build -t graphql102:1 .

 # push the image to a repository, if is dockerhub, then:
-docker tag graphql2:1 fabianmm34/chatapp:graphql2
+docker tag graphql102:1 fabianmm34/chatapp:graphql102
-docker push fabianmm34/chatapp:graphql2
+docker push fabianmm34/chatapp:graphql102
-# if is AWS ECR, then
-create the repository on ECR called graphql2 docker tag graphql2:1 121503602521.dkr.ecr.us-east-2.amazonaws.com/graphql2:1 docker push 121503602521.dkr.ecr.us-east-2.amazonaws.com/graphql2:1
+# change the containers image in graphql.yaml file

 # ------------------------------------
-# Enter to the file UI-microservice-front
+# Enter to the file microserviceFrontend
-cd UI-microservice-front
+cd microserviceFrontend

-# Create the frontend2 image
+# Create the microserviceFrontend image
+npm run webpack
-docker build -t frontend2:1 .
+docker build -t frontend102:1 .

 # push the image to a repository, if is dockerhub, then:
-docker tag frontend2:1 fabianmm34/chatapp:frontend2
+docker tag frontend102:1 fabianmm34/chatapp:frontend102
-docker push fabianmm34/chatapp:frontend2
+docker push fabianmm34/chatapp:frontend102
-# if is AWS ECR, then
-create the repository on ECR called graphql2 docker tag frontend2:1 121503602521.dkr.ecr.us-east-2.amazonaws.com/frontend2:1 docker push 121503602521.dkr.ecr.us-east-2.amazonaws.com/frontend2:1
+# change the containers image in frontend.yaml file

 # ------------------------------------